 Feast on fish

 Oily fish such as sardines, herring, and mackerel contain protein—essential for building the cells that boost your immune system—and the fatty acids called omega-3s, which regulate immune system function.
 When the body is attacked, acute inflammation is the body’s first response.
 But omega-3s lower the production of inflammatory compounds and increase the production of anti-inflammatory ones, thus aiding recovery and even suppressing the growth of cancer cells.
 In clinical trials, omega-3s have also been found to activate parts of the immune system that switch off the activities of attack cells once their job is done.
-Not a fish fan?
-Add these omega-3 foods to your diet instead
+Find out more foods that help boost your immune system.

 Make room for mushrooms